maysaahmed/Movie-Seeder/README.md

     NUM_OF_RECORDS=100

 If you want to run seeder manually by command you can run this command

     php artisan seed:movies

-that will get all genres and top rated movies from themoviedb and save it to the database
+That will get all genres and top rated movies from themoviedb and save it to the database

-Put the cron expression for the seeder task schedule

-    CRON_EXP="* * * * *"
+Update kernel.php to change change seeding time

+    $schedule->command('seed:movies')->hourly();

+    $schedule->command('seed:movies')->daily();

 ## Movies Endpoint
-you can list all movies you have in the database through
+You can list all movies you have in the database through

     {base_url}/api/movies

-you can filter movies by genres
+You can filter movies by genres

     {base_url}/api/movies?category_id=32

-you can also sort movies by poularity and|or rates
+You can also sort movies by poularity and|or rates

     {base_url}/api/movies?category_id=32&popular|desc&rated|desc